-Why: Your marketing stack, or Universal Analytics, is already connected to Google Tag Manager.
+Why: Your marketing stack, or Google Analytics 4, is already connected to Google Tag Manager.
 Use this connection to share first party data out to the stack for your known and anonymous users, whether it was collected by BlueConic or integrated through another BlueConic connection.

 For the connection to work, you must have set up the Google Tag Manager tag on your pages.